 T-Shirt: But how?

 T-Bag: Quiet.
-I’ll make you sorry you ever dared gang up against me with that wretched Madam Deborah.
-Curse her, curse her but that’s all in the past now, you’re going to serve me once again.
+I'll make you sorry you ever dared gang up against me with that wretched Madam Deborah.
+Curse her, curse her but that's all in the past, now you're going to serve me once again.

 T-Shirt: Oh no I'm not!